antony-carrard/UltraMotion/README.md

  ## Current state

-This project is currently in development, and its implementation is not guaranteed to work properly yet.
+This project is currently finished, and will be explored in greater depth during the master's thesis on the next stage of the project.